 Although we take insurance if that makes sense for your situation, we have a number of clients who choose not to use insurance.
 Some clients have concerns about the degree of privacy that can be maintained once a claim makes it’s way to a huge managed care company.
 Others do not wish to be given the mental illness diagnosis that all providers must assign them if they are filing an insurance claim.

-Yes, we accept Visa and Mastercard.
+Most of companies we contract with accept Visa and Mastercard.

 Most of our therapists have evening hours.
 Be sure to state any scheduling requirements you may have up front so we can direct you to a therapist who can meet your needs.